alpha-yadav/DSA/readme.md

 Remember to handle edge cases such as when one or both nodes are not present in the tree or when one node is the ancestor of the other.
 The provided Python code examples can be adapted to handle these scenarios.
 You would need to add error checks to ensure `n1` and `n2` exist in the tree before beginning the search.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Data points:** A list of (x, y) coordinates.
+For example: (1, 2), (3, 4), (5, 6)
+* **Equation:** An equation in x and y, such as y = x^2 + 2x + 1, or a more complex function.
+* **Type of graph:**  Do you want a line graph, scatter plot, bar chart, etc.?
+* **Range of x and y values:**  Specify the minimum and maximum values for x and y to be included in the graph.

+Once you give me this information, I can tell you how to graph it or, if you're using a specific tool like Desmos or a spreadsheet program, guide you through the process.